jina-ai/clip-as-service/docs/user-guides/server.md

 ```

-Click [here](https://docs.jina.ai/fundamentals/flow/monitoring-flow/) for more information on monitoring in a Flow.
+For more information on monitoring a Flow, [please read here](https://docs.jina.ai/fundamentals/flow/monitoring-flow/).

-## Serving in HTTPS/gRPCs
+## Serve with TLS

 You can turn on TLS for HTTP and gRPC protocols.
-Your Flow YAML would look like the following:
+Your Flow YAML should be changed to the following:

 ```{code-block} yaml
 ---